 About the 18th Street Singers

-Recent performances at the Music Center at Strathmore, the National Christmas Tree Lighting Ceremony (attended by President Barack Obama), and the 2011 Piccolo Spoleto Festival in Charleston, SC have highlighted our group's rising reputation in the nation's capital and beyond.
-Our diverse repertoire ranges from classical to contemporary, including masterpieces for double choir by the likes of Ralph Vaughan Williams and Frank Martin, folk songs and American spirituals like "Great Day," and a continued commitment to music by emerging contemporary composers such as Eric Whitacre and Ola Gjeilo.
+Recent performances at the Kennedy Center, Sixth & I Historic Synagogue, the National Christmas Tree Lighting Ceremony (attended by President Barack Obama), and repeat invitations to the Piccolo Spoleto Festival in Charleston, SC have highlighted the group's rising reputation in the nation's capital and beyond.
+Our diverse repertoire ranges from classical to contemporary, including masterpieces for double choir by the likes of Ralph Vaughan Williams and Frank Martin, American spirituals, folk songs from around the globe, and a continued commitment to the music of emerging contemporary composers such as Eric Whitacre and Ola Gjeilo.

 About the Artistic Director